 - Is there a network of families of cochlear implant recipients I can connect with?

 What usually happens on activation day?

 Your child's audiologist will explain how the sound processor works and how to care for it.

-They will then program the sound processor and set the volume and pitch levels that are right for your child.
-This may take some time, but it's normal.
+They will then program the sound processor and set the volume for pitch levels that are right for your child.
+This may take some time, but this is normal.

 Your child's audiologist will then switch on the implant.

 Don't worry if your child can't hear clearly straight away.
-It may take some time for their brain to understand the signals it receives from the sound processor.
+It can take some time for their brain to understand the signals it receives from the sound processor.

 What to expect after your child's sound processor is turned on

 Over the next several months, your child will probably have a series of appointments with your audiologist to fine tune the sound processor's programs.
 This is to make sure your child's hearing performance is at its best.

 You'll also need to follow the guidelines for care and maintenance, which vary for each device.
 We offer many "how to" videos and our customer service team can answer your questions.